jordosgoite/idelsoft/README.md

-# Test Coding Assignment
+# Test Coding Assignment by Juan Ordosgoite

 # Assignment:
-Develop a simple web app allowing users to send emails.
-The app should have the following features:
+It contains a simple web app allowing users to send emails.
+The app has the following features:
 ## 1. Sidebar
-1. The main page should have a sidebar with a list of emails (Apple Mail style)
+1. The main page has a sidebar with a list of emails (similar to Apple Mail style)
-2. When selecting an email from the sidebar, the selected email should be displayed on the right side of the screen
+2. When selecting an email from the sidebar, the selected email is being displayed on the right side of the screen

 ## 2. Search bar
-1. The sidebar should contain a search bar at the top
+1. The sidebar contains a search bar at the top
-2. When typing text in the search bar, the list of emails in the sidebar should be filtered based on the search text
+2. When typing text in the search bar, the list of emails in the sidebar is being filtered based on the search text
-   * We should do the filtering on the backend
+   * Filtering is being done on the backend
-   * We should debounce the requests to the backend (i.e. wait for 500ms after the user stops typing before sending the request)
+   * It debounces requests to the backend (500ms after the user stops typing before sending the request)
-   * The search should return results where either the `to`, `cc`, `bcc`, `subject`, or `subject` fields contain the search text
+   * The search returns results where either the `to`, `cc`, `bcc`, `subject`, or `subject` fields contain the search text

 ## 3. Sending emails
-The main page should have a button to compose a new email (placed at the bottom right corner of the screen).
+The main page has a button to compose a new email (placed at the bottom right corner of the screen).
 The following fields should be present in the compose email form:
    * To
    * CC
    * BCC